What We Know About Getting FASB Compliant in 2019

 State of the Industry

-According to ASC 842, public companies must be compliant on Jan 1 of this year, while private companies must be compliant by 2020, or 2021 depending on the proposed delay from the Financial Accounting Standards Board.
+According to ASC 842, public companies must be compliant on Jan 1 of this year, while private companies must be compliant by 2021 due to the recent delay by the Financial Accounting Standards Board.
 Many public companies still attended our webinar and were experiencing compliance challenges.
 Over 40% of our attendees were not yet done with adoption.
 This highlights the difficulties that companies are having in gaining compliance, and the extra time and process changes that may be deemed necessary to get it done.

 Many of the public companies who attended the webinar, whose deadline has already passed are now evaluating the vendor they initially chose or are struggling with their adoption deadlines.